Martin1553/Dogs-App/README.md

-# Individual Project - Henry Dogs
+# Individual Project - Dogs App

-## Objetivos del Proyecto
+## Project Objectives

 - Build an App using React, Redux, Node and Sequelize.
 - Affirm and connect the concepts learned in the race.